kurtosis-tech/kurtosis/docs/docs/reference/starlark-types.md

     # Defines the subnetwork in which the service will be started.
     # OPTIONAL (Default: "default")
     subnetwork = "service_subnetwork",

+    # This field can be used to check the service's readiness after this is started
+    # to confirm that it is ready to receive connections and traffic
+    # OPTIONAL (Default: no ready conditions)
+    ready_conditions = ReadyConditions(...)
 )
 ```
 The `ports` dictionary argument accepts a key value pair, where `key` is a user defined unique port identifier and `value` is a [PortSpec][port-spec] object.